How to Make Hot and Spicy Coriander Leaf Chutney

 Foods like curd rice, rice crepes, plain pancakes, and idli are normally bland in taste.
 To make the taste more complex, we eat these dishes with hot, spicy, and aromatic sauces.
 The combination of plain foods with spicy and hot chutney is perfect and results in a mouth-watering meal.
 Coriander chutney is one such side dish, a favorite of pretty much everyone.

-The main ingredients for coriander chutney are fresh coriander leaves, plenty of green chilies, tamarind, copra or dry coconut, hing/asafoetida, and salt.
-We use dry coconut for this chutney, so that it can be stored fresh for months in the freezer.
+The main ingredients for coriander chutney are fresh coriander leaves, plenty of green chilies, tamarind, copra (dry coconut), hing (asafoetida), and salt.
+We use dry coconut for this chutney so that it can be stored fresh for months in the freezer.
 This sauce is made without adding water.

 - 1/2 cup green chilies, hot variety

-- 1 tbsp or a small lemon size tamarind, moistened with water
+- 1 tbsp or a small lemon-sized tamarind, moistened with water

 - Wash coriander leaves thoroughly in water.
 Pat dry and chop them.

 - Check for taste.
-It should be more hot and spicy.
-Add needed ingredients to make it proper and continue grinding.
+It should be hot and spicy.
+Adjust for spice, if necessary, and continue grinding.
 Coriander chutney is ready now.

 - Transfer it to a container.
 Use it as a side dish.
 Store the remaining chutney as directed above and use fresh for months.